 The LG 27GX700A-B is a 1440p, 280Hz OLED gaming monitor.
-It's LG's first model to use the fourth-gen RGB Tandem OLED panel, which is meant to offers brighter highlights and more vivid colors compared to monitors with previous-generation WOLED panels, like the LG 27GX790A-B. It competes with other models that use the same panel, such as the Gigabyte MO27Q28G and the ASUS XG27AQWMG, which feature a TrueBlack Glossy coating, unlike this monitor's matte coating.
+It's LG's first model to use the fourth-gen RGB Tandem OLED panel, which is meant to offer brighter highlights and more vivid colors compared to monitors with previous-generation WOLED panels, like the LG 27GX790A-B. It competes with other models that use the same panel, such as the Gigabyte MO27Q28G and the ASUS ROG Strix OLED XG27AQWMG, which features a TrueBlack Glossy coating, unlike this monitor's matte coating.
 It has typical gaming features, like HDMI 2.1 bandwidth, G-SYNC Compatibility, and FreeSync Premium Pro, but unlike some other premium OLEDs, it lacks DisplayPort 2.1 bandwidth.
 It also includes a small USB hub, and its audio jack supports DTS Headphone:X to simulate surround sound audio.

 Our Verdict